tencentyun/intlcloud-documents/product/云智大数据平台服务/信鸽/server_api/v3/push_api_v3_intl.md

 ## Error Codes

 There are many REST APIs in TPNS.
 You may encounter various problems when using them.
-Below are the common error codes and their definitions, which correspond to the ret_code field in the <a href="#通用基础返回值">General Basic Return Values</a>.
+Below are the common error codes and their definitions, which correspond to the ret_code field in the <a href="#General Basic Return Values">General Basic Return Values</a>.

 | Error code | Meaning |
 | ----- | --------------------- |